liferay/liferay-docs/develop/tutorials/articles/195-forms/01-form-field-types/02-adding-form-field-type-settings.markdown

 `@DDMFormField`
 : Use this annotation to add new fields to the settings form.
 In this example, the `mask` and `placeholder` settings are configured with this annotation.
+Don't forget to add the settings language keys (`mask` and `placeholder-text`) to the language resources files.

 $$$